 The provider should schedule an appointment with the applicant to complete the application within 45 days after the date of service and must make a reasonable attempt to complete the application within 90 days after the date of service.
-It is in the provider's best interests to ask first-time clients whether or not they have received a CICP rating with a different provider.
+It is in the provider's best interests to ask first-time clients if they have received a CICP rating with a different provider.
+If requested documentation is not provided by the applicant, the provider has the right to deny CICP eligibility.
+The applicant has a right to obtain a copy of the completed application.

 Clients are responsible for notifying the provider's billing office if they have received a CICP rating from another CICP facility.
 Clients must report their CICP eligibility rating to the provider within 90 days of service.
 If a client fails to report his or her CICP eligibility rating within 90 days, the provider is not obligated to provide a discount.
-Providers are not obligated to provide a discount based on another provider's rating, and may choose to re-rate any client that presents a CICP card from another CICP provider if they believe the rating process is materially different.
+Providers are not obligated to provide a discount based on another provider's rating and may choose to rerate any client that presents a CICP card from another CICP provider if they believe the rating process is materially different.